 In addition, the Department of Defense has promulgated numerous regulations setting forth a clear legal and policy demarcation between civilian contractors on the one hand and U.S. soldiers on the other.
-By conflating contract employees with U.S. soldiers, the court of appeals erroneously substituted its judgment for the expertise of the military.
+By conflating contract employees with U.S. soldiers, the D.C.
+Circuit in its Saleh decision - and the now-vacated panel in the present case - erroneously substituted its judgment for the expertise of the military.

-Finally, membership in the armed forces carries with it unique responsibilities.
+Finally, membership in the armed forces carries with it unique responsibilities that justify special immunity under tort law.
 Soldiers are subject to rigorous training and discipline, and are at all times accountable to the military chain of command.
 At the same time, military commanders, as representatives of a government entity, are ultimately accountable to the American people for the behavior of soldiers under their command.
 In view of this comprehensive and distinctive system of justice and political accountability, it makes sense for Congress to have exempted the "combatant activities" of U.S. military personnel from tort law liability.
 But given that employees of civilian contractors indisputably are not subject to the military chain of command, and therefore cannot be disciplined or held accountable by the military, it makes little sense to extend to them such absolute tort law immunity for their misconduct.

-If Congress wishes to extend wartime immunities to persons who are not genuine combatants, it is of course free to do so by amending the relevant provision of the FTCA.
-Absent action by the political branches to alter our country's systems of liability, however, the lower court's judicially-created immunity for unlawful conduct by private contracting companies is inappropriate.
+If Congress wishes to extend wartime immunities to persons who are not genuine combatants, it is of course free to do so, by amending the relevant provision of the FTCA.
+Absent legislative action by the political branches to alter, in this manner, which wartime actors may be held liable and which may not, a judicially-created immunity for unlawful conduct by private contracting companies is inappropriate and misguided.